 Member, Wu Tsai Neurosciences Institute

-Director, Stanford Outpatient Eating Disorders Clinic (2018 - Present)
+Director, Stanford Child and Adolescent Outpatient Eating Disorders Clinic (2018 - 2021)

 Boards, Advisory Committees, Professional Organizations

 Co-Chair, Neuroimaging Special Interest Group, Academy of Eating Disorders (2014 - 2017)

 My research interests have focused on the neural bases of eating disorders.
 I am particularly interested in the way emotion and reward is processed in the brain and how that may contribute to eating behavior and food restriction.
 I hope to eventually translate biological research findings into treatments.